u3557110/HR-system/README.md

 Q = Quit.
 E = Edit.
 N = Next.
 P = Previous.
 D = Delete.
 S = Sort.
 F = Fire.
 Your Choce:
 ```
 ### Fire an Employee
+- Delete mode will be entered if the user choose to fire an employee in the 'Show Record' page.
+- In this example, the status of employee with Employee ID 00000002 will be changed from 'Normal' to 'Fired.
 ```
 Whom you want to fire: 1
 Page: 1/3